lriuui0x0/SCED_Localization/README.md

 - `--ahdb-dir`

     This is the directory to the ArkhamDB json data repository.
-If you don't provide it, the script will clone the [Kamalisk/arkhamdb-json-data](https://github.com/Kamalisk/arkhamdb-json-data) repo into the cache directory.
+If you don't provide it, the script will clone the [Kamalisk/arkhamdb-json-data](https://github.com/Kamalisk/arkhamdb-json-data) repository into the repo directory.
 We use repository data instead of API to be more flexible on local changes.

 - `--mod-dir-primary`, `--mod-dir-secondary`

     These are the directories to the local mod repositories.
-If you don't provide it, the script will clone the [argonui/SCED](https://github.com/argonui/SCED) and [Chr1Z93/loadable-objects](https://github.com/Chr1Z93/loadable-objects) repo into the cache directory.
+If you don't provide it, the script will clone the [argonui/SCED](https://github.com/argonui/SCED) and [Chr1Z93/loadable-objects](https://github.com/Chr1Z93/loadable-objects) repository into the repo directory.

 - `--step`